 As for where to save it, it depends on the goal.
 If the goal is to plan for an event within a five-year time span (building an emergency fund, saving for a car, saving aggressively for a house down payment, etc.), use a bank account.
 Preferably, this will be an account that earns interest and has no fees.
 If you belong to or are eligible for a credit union, those institutions are usually your best bet for better interest rates on your savings.
 Investing in stocks or bonds is too risky for a shorter time horizon.

 If you have a longer-term goal, such as saving for your child’s college education (if that is more than five years from now) or saving for retirement, you should be investing, not saving.
-I will delve into investing with other posts.
+(You can find information on investing by searching for that key word on the SimpleMoney blog page.)
 Right now, let’s focus on getting the ball rolling on your shorter-term savings.